JonathanTreffler/nextcloud-app-gitpod/README.md

 # Nextcloud App Gitpod

-Gitpod is a container-based development platform.
+[Gitpod](https://www.gitpod.io/) is a container-based development platform.
 Gitpod provisions ready-to-code development environments in the cloud accessible through your browser and your local IDE.

-Gitpod enables you to describe your dev environment as code and start configurable and fresh development environments for each new task entirely in the cloud.
+It enables you to describe your dev environment as code and start configurable and fresh development environments for each new task entirely in the cloud.
 Think CI/CD for dev environments.

 This is a guide on how to set up a Nextcloud App Repository to be able to open it in gitpod with an automatic dev server.